zemus33/dyson/README.md

 python dyson_menu.py
 ```

-A 💨 icon appears in your menu bar with controls for power, speed, oscillation, and night mode.
+A fan icon appears in your menu bar with controls for power, speed, oscillation, and night mode.